Skip to main content

 2 years or more3 years (maximum)

-5. 5Receive an Invitation to Apply (ITA) based on CRS score
+5. 5Receive an Invitation to Apply (ITA) if your CRS score is selected in a round

-6. 6Submit PR application → receive permanent residence
+6. 6Submit your PR application and, if approved, receive permanent residence

 Provincial Nominee Programs (PNP) for Graduates